aerocommerce/cli/README.md

 ## Installing Aero Commerce

-You may create a new Aero Commerce site with the `new` command:
+Use the `new` command to create a new Aero Commerce site:

 ```
 aero new my-site